Exane Derivatives Purchases 34 Shares of Illumina, Inc. (NASDAQ:ILMN)

-Exane Derivatives raised its holdings in shares of Illumina, Inc. (NASDAQ:ILMN) by 2.3% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 1,483 shares of the life sciences company’s stock after acquiring an additional 34 shares during the period.
-Exane Derivatives’ holdings in Illumina were worth $458,000 at the end of the most recent reporting period.
+Exane Derivatives increased its position in Illumina, Inc. (NASDAQ:ILMN) by 2.3% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 1,483 shares of the life sciences company’s stock after buying an additional 34 shares during the quarter.
+Exane Derivatives’ holdings in Illumina were worth $458,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other hedge funds have also bought and sold shares of the business.
-Altium Wealth Management LLC bought a new stake in shares of Illumina in the 2nd quarter worth approximately $207,000.
-Cibc World Markets Corp raised its position in Illumina by 4.6% in the 2nd quarter.
-Cibc World Markets Corp now owns 23,962 shares of the life sciences company’s stock worth $8,874,000 after purchasing an additional 1,053 shares during the period.
-DNB Asset Management AS raised its position in Illumina by 7.6% in the 2nd quarter.
-DNB Asset Management AS now owns 17,055 shares of the life sciences company’s stock worth $6,316,000 after purchasing an additional 1,203 shares during the period.
-AJO LP bought a new stake in Illumina in the second quarter worth $9,551,000.
-Finally, Two Sigma Advisers LP purchased a new stake in Illumina during the first quarter valued at about $1,666,000.
-92.89% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other institutional investors and hedge funds have also recently modified their holdings of the business.
+Carroll Financial Associates Inc. bought a new position in Illumina during the 2nd quarter worth approximately $32,000.
+CX Institutional boosted its stake in shares of Illumina by 60.3% during the second quarter.
+CX Institutional now owns 93 shares of the life sciences company’s stock valued at $34,000 after purchasing an additional 35 shares during the period.
+Creative Financial Designs Inc. ADV bought a new position in shares of Illumina in the second quarter worth approximately $36,000.
+Valeo Financial Advisors LLC grew its holdings in shares of Illumina by 49.2% in the second quarter.
+Valeo Financial Advisors LLC now owns 97 shares of the life sciences company’s stock worth $36,000 after purchasing an additional 32 shares during the last quarter.
+Finally, Bainco International Investors purchased a new position in shares of Illumina in the first quarter worth $33,000.
+92.89% of the stock is owned by institutional investors and hedge funds.

 Shares of ILMN stock opened at $317.28 on Wednesday.
 Illumina, Inc. has a 12-month low of $196.78 and a 12-month high of $404.20.
 The company has a current ratio of 3.76, a quick ratio of 3.37 and a debt-to-equity ratio of 0.14.
 The firm’s 50 day moving average is $329.95 and its 200 day moving average is $335.42.
 The stock has a market capitalization of $46.32 billion, a P/E ratio of 67.80, a P/E/G ratio of 10.08 and a beta of 0.90.